stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 What happens to the value of `skip_val`?

 ``` r
 skip_val
 #> [1] 11
 ```
 It stays as 11.
 That's because, with the exception of a few packages like `data.table`, R doesn't generally re-evaluate objects in place.

-You set a if-else condition, the condition happened to be `TRUE`, so in the if-else statement, `skip_val` was set to 11.
+We set an if-else condition, and the condition happened to be `TRUE`, so in the if-else statement, `skip_val` was set to 11.

-Then you changed things so that the condition is `FALSE`, but you haven't re-evaluated the if-else statement.
+Then we changed things so that the condition is `FALSE`, but we haven't re-evaluated the if-else statement.
 When we re-evaluate it, we'll get the right answer:

 ``` r
 ifelse(my_sheet=="territorial",
        yes = skip_val <- 11,
        no  = skip_val <- 8)